EWeek: Influence

 A famous part of PCWeek was the fictional gossip columnist by the name of "Spencer F. Katt".
 The column would cover all sorts of rumors and gossip about the PC Industry, and the character of Spencer F. Katt became a famous icon of the entire world of computing.

 PCWeek had influence on the PC Industry that it covered and the success of business PCs contributed to the success of PCWeek.
 John Pallatto characterizes the rise of PCs in 1985 as a "social phenomenon", and says that "the most sought-after status symbol on Wall Street in 1985... was the key to unlock the power switch on an IBM PC AT".

 PCWeek was licensed in other countries, notably Australia, where it was first published by Australian Consolidated Press.
 Towards the end of the 1990s, the title shifted to a publishing partnership between Ziff-Davis and Australian Provincial Newspapers where its final Australian editor was Paul Zucker.

 One story from PCWeek that is well known is their coverage of "the famous 1994 flaw in the numerical processor in Intel's Pentium chip".
 The news they broke on Intel's processor, along with other research, caused Intel to actually pull back and fix their chips before offering new ones.

-Current editor in chief Chris Preimesberger, who joined eWEEK in 2005 as a free-lancer, now runs a staff consisting of mostly free-lancers, many of whom have worked full time for eWEEK in the past and at other IT publications.
+Former editor in chief Chris Preimesberger, who joined eWEEK in 2005 as a free-lancer, now runs a staff consisting of mostly free-lancers, many of whom have worked full time for eWEEK in the past and at other IT publications.
 The readership has been loyal through the years and now consists mostly of veteran IT professionals, company executives, software developers, investors and other people interested in the ebb and flow of the IT business and trends in products and services.

+James Maguire was editor in chief for a few years until 2024.
+He remains as senior editor and media personality.
+Chris Bernard is currently the managing editor for the site and all of its staff and freelance writers and editors.
+He was previously the managing editor of both Datamation and Enterprise Storage Forum.